jon-jacky/home/commonplace.md

   as much dexterity as they have in their fingers.
 I need that more than the subject matter itself.'"

+- Craftwork, by Susan Owens, review of *Craftland* by James Fox and *The Lost Folk* by Lally MacBeth in *TLS*, Nov 28 2025, p.
+39 (no link):

+  "'Craft is a tricky word, and James Fox admits that not all the people featured in his new book are happy to own it.
+In Devon, he witnesses a tourist greeting a wheelwright with with the words, 'Good for you, good for you old chap, keeping the craft alive!', and records the latter's furious reaction: 'When someone says 'craft' to me I think of a church fayre ...
+I'm not a craftsman and this isn't a hobby, and I'm not keeping anything 'alive'.
+This here's a trade.'
+In Hackney Wick, East London, Fox visits an all-female ceramic studio with young members from India, New Zealand, Vietnam, and Hong Kong; each rejects what he ruefully calls the 'c-word', one defining herself as a product designer, another as a maker, a third as a multidisciplinary artist and researcher. ...

+  Time and again, the author uncovers instances of dedication that border on the obsessive.
+There is almost always an easier, quicker and cheaper way of producing something, but throughout the book craftspeople speak of profound value in the process of making as much as in the product itself.
+  All too often however, the work is frustrating and the materials are intractable.
+The withy potmaker David French, Fox writes, is not 'motivated by fame ('you must be joking!'), money ('belive me, there isn't any') or even the pleasure of making ('sometimes I bloody hate it')'. ...

+  Yet he ends on a positive note. ...
+Craft is sustainable, he writes, and practising it 'can be a powerful antidote' to the anxieties created by new technologies that distance us from the hand made.
+As Sarah Ready, a low-impact, low-pollution commercial fisherwoman points out, 'Sometimes the past is actually the future'."

+  These observations are especially timely and poignant for me now, in 2026.
+  Computer programming -- in the sense of writing the code yourself -- may become one of those exotic crafts practiced by an eccentric minority, as AI pervades the field.

 24 Nov 2025, 6 Dec 2025  <a name="24-Nov-2025"></a>